ofnote/gestop/README.md

 1. Use your hand to act as a replacement for the mouse.
 2. Perform hand gestures to control system parameters like screen brightness, volume etc.

-However, it is possible to extend and customize the functionality of the application in numerous ways:
+In addition, it is possible to extend and customize the functionality of the application in numerous ways:

 1. Remap existing hand gestures to different functions in order to better suit your needs.
 2. Create custom functionality through the use of either python functions or shell scripts.